wrathofrathma/old_devlog/_posts/2021-03-25-Unit -Testing.md

 ---

 # Overview
-In this post I'll be learning unit testing with the Jest framework by testing the database we built in the previous post.
+In this post I'll be learning unit testing with the Jest framework by testing the database we built in the [previous post: Sqlite-Database](https://www.kyso.dev/express/webdev/sqlite/migrations/2021/03/23/Sqlite-Database.html).

 ## What is Unit Testing
 Unit testing is where you test individual components of software.
 By testing and ensuring certain expectations from each unit/component, it's very easy to track down errors down the line and even automate testing large programs.